Our list of 8 best Wi-Fi analyzer apps for Mac

 WiFi Speed Test tools allows you to test the speed of your broadband connection as well as gather details on Wi-Fi networks within range.
 There’s a menu bar item that allows you to view the most important details without opening the app.
 Within the app itself, you can see details of SSIDs and access points, including IP and MAC addresses and even the ISP to which they are connected.
 You can also filter according to SSID, channel, security, and other details.
 A graphical display shows which frequencies and channels are in use and where they overlap.
 And, of course, you can check signal strength, noise, and interference for each network.
 WiFi Speed Tools also supports macOS’ Dark Mode.

-iStumbler claims to be the ‘leading wireless discovery tool for macOS’.
-We’re not sure about that, but it does have a couple of neat features, such as a 3D style map of wireless networks within range.
+iStumbler claims to be the ‘leading wireless discovery tool for macOS.’
+We’re not sure about that, but it does have a couple of neat features, such as a 3D-style map of wireless networks within range.
 As you would expect, it provides details for each SSID and access point, including signal strength, noise, security type, channel, and more.
 And there’s a neat channel map, too.
-Perhaps the best thing about iStumbler, though, is that it doesn’t just analyze Wi-Fi networks, it does the same for Bluetooth, too.
-It shows details of each connected Bluetooth device including its MAC address, device name and type, and signal strength.
+Perhaps the best thing about iStumbler, though, is that it doesn’t just analyze Wi-Fi networks; it does the same for Bluetooth, too.
+It shows details of each connected Bluetooth device, including its MAC address, device name and type, and signal strength.
 And there’s also a tool for analyzing Bonjour devices on the network.
 Note, though, that it may crash on macOS versions newer than Monterey.

 5. WiFi Scanner

 Like WiFi Speed Test Tools, iWifi allows you to test the speed of your internet connection as well as analyze your local network.
-It’s dashboard-like display shows ping time, download speed and upload speed and, as well as providing numerical results, labels each as excellent, normal or poor.
-It also provides the usual information on Wi-Fi networks, access points and SSIDs, including signal strength, noise, and channel details. iWifi does one more thing too.
-It does a security check to tell you whether the network you're connected to is a phishing risk, or whether the router has security issues, or even if the public Wi-Fi network you think you’re connected to is fake.
+Its dashboard-like display shows ping time, download speed, and upload speed and, as well as providing numerical results, labels each as excellent, normal, or poor.
+It also provides the usual information on Wi-Fi networks, access points, and SSIDs, including signal strength, noise, and channel details. iWifi does one more thing too.
+It does a security check to tell you whether the network you’re connected to is a phishing risk, whether the router has security issues, or even if the public Wi-Fi network you think you’re connected to is fake.

 Other ways to monitor Wi-Fi networks

-If you don’t want to install a Wi-Fi analyzer, a native Mac app, CleanMyMac X can provide information about the speed of the Wi-Fi network you’re connected to.
+If you don’t want to install a Wi-Fi analyzer, a smart Mac optimization app CleanMyMac X can provide information about the speed of the Wi-Fi network you’re connected to.

-Download a free edition of the app here (a link to the developer’s site)
+Download a free edition of the app here (a link to the developer’s website).

 Install the app and click on the small iMac icon in the Menu bar.